BISMILA-HIR RAHMA-NIR RAHIM

 they are in the ranks of the righteous

-nothing will be rejected of them. [they are known by Allah]
+nothing will be rejected of them.
+[Allah knows them]

-The Honored Qur’an says of this unique portion, that they are “among the Righteous”.
-If they are among the Righteous, then what they believe and teach must be truth.
-It is quite obvious that what they believe from the Taurat and Injeel is truth!
-If Allah calls them to be among the Righteous then we dare not find fault with them at all!
-But rather could we also learn from them?
-We notice that these unique people hold to ‘the Book’ (Bible Scriptures) which the Honored Qur’an purposely directs us to in Sura 5:46 Al-Maeda … “We sent Jesus the son of Mary, confirming the Law (Taurat) that had come before him: We sent him the Gospel (Injeel): therein was guidance and light, and confirmation of the Law (Taurat) that had come before him: A guidance and an admonition to those who fear Allah.”
+The Honored Qur’an says of this unique portion that they are “among the Righteous.”
+If they are among the Righteous, then what they believe and teach must be the truth.
+It is quite obvious that what they believe from the Taurat and Injeel is true!
+Therefore, if Allah calls them to be among the Righteous, then we dare not find fault with them at all!
+But rather, could we also learn from them?
+We notice that these unique people hold to ‘the Book’ (Bible Scriptures), which the Honored Qur’an purposely directs us to in Sura 5:46 Al-Maeda … “We sent Jesus the son of Mary, confirming the Law (Taurat) that had come before him: We sent him the Gospel (Injeel): therein was guidance and light, and confirmation of the Law (Taurat) that had come before him: A guidance and an admonition to those who fear Allah.”

-The Honored Qur’an speaks of the Taurat and Injeel, (Bible Scriptures) in the following manner as:
+The Honored Qur’an speaks of the Taurat and Injeel (Bible Scriptures) in the following manner:

 1.Guidance 2.Admonition 3.Light

 This makes it very clear that the Taurat and Injeel are from Allah.
 The Injeel came to us through Isa al-Masih, (Christ the Messiah) and are for those who fear Allah.
 These unique people believe that it is their duty to submit to Allah without reserve, with unquestioning submission.
 They have high moral values based upon the Bible Scriptures.
 They honor Allah (God) as Supreme and hold to Him no partners (such as Mary or other so-called adored saints) as most Christians do.
-In the Injeel it says: James 2:19 “Thou believest that there is one God; thou doest well”… and in Mark 12:29 (Isa al-Masih) Christ Himself said…“The Lord our God is one Lord”.
+In the Injeel, it says: James 2:19, “Thou believest that there is one God; thou doest well”… and in Mark 12:29 (Isa al-Masih) Christ Himself said…“The Lord our God is one Lord.”
 They do not bow to idols in their worship as most other Christians do.
-They believe that worshipping by idols or images is strictly forbidden by Allah, as written in the Taurat, Exodus 20:4-5 “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Thou shalt not bow down thyself to them, nor serve them”.
-They know that image and idol worship is strictly forbidden in the Bible scriptures.
+They believe that worshipping by idols or images is strictly forbidden by Allah, as written in the Taurat, Exodus 20:4-5 “Thou shalt not make unto thee any graven image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Thou shalt not bow down thyself to them, nor serve them.”
+They know that image and idol worship are strictly forbidden in the Bible scriptures.

 It goes on to say that these people in their worship of Allah ‘prostrate’, they bow down before Allah as Daud recorded it in the Zabur (Taurat), Psalms 95:6 “O come, let us worship and bow down: let us kneel before the LORD our maker.”

-In Sura 3:114Aal-E-Imran, it tells us that they ‘forbid what is wrong’.
-This ‘portion’ of the ‘People of the Book’ forbid the eating of unclean foods (haram) as ‘Swine’s flesh’ [Pork].
+In Sura 3:114Aal-E-Imran, it tells us that they ‘forbid what is wrong.
+This ‘portion’ of the ‘People of the Book’ forbid eating unclean foods (haram) as ‘Swine’s flesh’ [Pork].
 (Taurat) Leviticus 11:7 “And the swine…he is unclean to you.”
-They forbid the use of alcohol, tobacco, and other harmful (haram) health destroying substances.
+They forbid the use of alcohol, tobacco, and other harmful (haram) health-destroying substances.
 They honor the Ten Commandments of Allah as recorded in (Taurat) Exodus 20.
 These people believe that we are living in the “Last Days” of earth’s history.

 Who is this unique portion of the ‘people of the Book’ of which it speaks about so highly in the Honored Qur’an?
-There are a group of people known among the “People of the Book” as: “Seventh-Day Adventists”.
+A group of people is known among the “People of the Book” as: “Seventh-Day Adventists.”
 Below is a brief description of what they believe.
-You compare what they believe and see, does it fit the description outlined in Sura 3:113-115?
-Is this the “portion” of the people of the book which are among the righteous?
+You compare what they believe and see; does it fit the description outlined in Sura 3:113-115?
+Is this the “portion” of the people of the book who are among the righteous?

 Seventh-Day Adventists believe:

-3. They do not serve Allah with idols or images, these are strictly forbidden.
-Exodus 20:4-5 ‘Thou shalt not make unto thee any graven image, or any likeness of any thing …thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God [Allah] am a jealous God…’ Even though most Christians bow to images in their worship, this is strictly forbidden in their worship of Allah.
+3. They do not serve Allah with idols or images; these are strictly forbidden.
+For example, exodus 20:4-5 ‘Thou shalt not make unto thee any graven image or any likeness of anything …thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God [Allah] am a jealous God…’ Even though most Christians bow to images in their worship, this is strictly forbidden in their worship of Allah.

-4. Seventh Day Adventists believe in the Judgment of Allah and because they place much emphasis upon Bible prophecy, they know the investigative portion of the Judgment is now happening see: Taurat Daniel 8:14.
+4. Seventh-Day Adventists believe in the Judgment of Allah.
+Because they place much emphasis upon Bible prophecy, they know the investigative portion of the Judgment is now happening to see: Taurat Daniel 8:14.

-5. They believe that the seventh-day (the last day) of the week is the best day.
+5. They believe that the seventh day (the last day) of the week is the best.
 They honor that day in worship of the Creator [Allah].
 That day is called the “Sabbath” or “Rest Day” [Saturday].
-The day called “Sabt” which means ‘stagnant’ in Arabic.
-They teach and follow all the commandments of Allah as given in (Taurat) Exodus 20:8-11 ‘Remember the sabbath day, to keep it holy.
-Six days shalt thou labour, and do all thy work: But the seventh day [Saturday] is the sabbath of the LORD thy God [Allah]: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.’
+The day is called “Sabt,” which means ‘stagnant’ in Arabic.
+They teach and follow Allah’s commandments as given in (Taurat) Exodus 20:8-11 ‘Remember the sabbath day, to keep it holy.
+Six days shalt thou labor, and do all thy work: But the seventh day [Saturday] is the sabbath of the LORD thy God [Allah]: in it, thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day and hallowed it.’
 They believe that Allah is the creator and that He created the earth and all that is in it in six days and rested upon the seventh day.

 ‘Verily your Lord is Allah, who created the heavens and the earth in six days, and is firmly established on the throne (of authority), regulating and governing all things.
 No intercessor (can plead with Him) except after His leave (hath been obtained).
-This is Allah your Lord; Him therefore serve ye: will ye not Celebrate His praises?’
+This is Allah your Lord; He, therefore, serves ye: will ye not Celebrate His praises?’
 Sura 10:3 Yunus

 Most Christians keep Sunday holy brought into the worship of the Creator through paganism many years ago by the Roman Catholic Church, but this is again rejected as forbidden by Allah.